There You Are (Goo Goo Dolls song)

 "There You Are" is the debut single by the Goo Goo Dolls.
 It was the trio's first single and first music video released.

-It was the first and only single from their third album Hold Me Up.
-The cassette version of the promo includes "On Your Side".
-"Sad Letters" and "Funhouse" by the band Junk Monkeys was included on the flip side.
+It was the first and only single from their third album, Hold Me Up.

 Music video

 The music video for "There You Are" features the band members playing at Pilot Field in their hometown of Buffalo, New York.
-It was originally supposed to be filmed in Milkie's on Elmwood on Elmwood Avenue (then known as The Elmwood Lounge), but the equipment wouldn't fit.